 - Complete a customer journey map

-- Use great visual appeal via web design.
+- Develop visual appeal through your web design.

 - Email them business or industry updates and deals.

-- Be helpful and educational to boost your authority.
+- Be beneficial and educational to boost your authority.

 Download our Cheatsheet #1 to get started